-One of Europe’s best kept secrets, the Faroe Islands are a quiet retreat right in the middle of the north Atlantic ocean.
+One of Europe’s best kept secrets, the Faroe Islands are a quiet retreat right in the middle of the North Atlantic ocean.
 If you really need any excuses to visit the Faroe Islands here are 5 Pictures that will make you want to visit the Faroe Islands!

 5 Pictures that will make you want to visit the Faroe Islands